jasalinasjr/ctrlesc.xyz/about.md

 permalink: /about/
 ---

-hi--welcome to my blog.

-everyone close to me knows me as `adan`. i go by the handle `an0malous` (for now). i'm a `cybersecurity engineer` at my job, but i am a `hacker` and `security researcher` in my spare time.
+everyone close to me knows me as `adan`. i go by the handle `an0malous` (for now). i'm a `cybersecurity engineer` at my job, but i larp as a `security researcher` in my spare time.

-i started this blog to have a place to write about the projects i'm working on and to keep my notes organized. so, mostly for myself, but i hope some of these articles can be of use to someone else out there--perhaps even inspire someone to find their own path forward as a security researcher.
+i started this blog to have a place to write about the projects i'm working on and to keep my notes organized. so... mostly for myself, but maybe some of this stuff can be of use to someone else out there--who knows.

-i'll try and keep on topic as much as possible, but i do tend to over-analyze things and may rant or go on a tangent every so often.

 ### send malware to

-0x0[@]an0malous[.]net

-(at some point, I will get around to generating a pgp key)
+0x0 [@] an0malous [.] net | [DA8C A373 AB1F 7F45 96CE DD02 0AA1 F323 CFE3 04F3](/extra/pgp)